csbridge/turkey-21-website/templates/en/resources/general-info.md

 <!-- Process for reporting misconduct -->
 #### Process for reporting misconduct

 - Creating and maintaining a safe and open community is of utmost importance to us, and if the actions or behavior of others (students or staff) make you feel unsafe or unwelcome, we want you to let us know.
-Contact information can be found on the CS Bridge Ed in the "General" category [here](https://us.edstem.org/courses/968/discussion/)
+Information for who to contact for what can be found in this [Ed post](https://edstem.org/us/courses/6372/discussion/488586).